MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-product-recommendation.md

 1. Select the prediction you want to review.
    - **Prediction name:** The name of the prediction provided when creating it.
    - **Prediction type:** The type of model used for the prediction
    - **Output entity:** Name of the entity to store the output of the prediction.
 You can find an entity with this name on **Data** > **Entities**.
-        - Note: In the output entity, “Score” is a quantitative measure of the recommendation made.
-For any customer, if the model provides a higher score for Product 1 vs Product 2, it means that the model finds Product1 to be a better recommendation to the customer than Product2.
+      *Score* in the output entity is a quantitative measure of the recommendation.
+The model recommends products with a higher score over products with a lower score.
    - **Predicted field:** This field is populated only for some types of predictions, and isn't used in Product Recommendation prediction.
    - **Status:** The current status of the prediction's run.
         - **Queued:** The prediction is currently waiting for other processes to run.